Frequently Asked Questions, III round

 -

-- Can I apply for the grant to both repair my existing stove and install a ground source heat pump with underfloor heating?
+- Can I apply for the grant to only repair a chimney?

 -